RaffaeleGhironi/KyoSmart/README.md

 - Management of Permissions for each user
 - Changing the names of individual Zones and Areas
 - Detailed log
-- Auto-insertion function, you will be notified if there is no one in case and you will be offered to insert the allamre
+- Auto-insertion function, you will be notified if there is no one in case and you will be offered to insert the allarm.
 - Smart insertion function, the alarm will be inserted in "Smart" mode and in case of alarm you will be notified only on Telegram and your Internal/External siren will not sound
 - VPN service for safe and secure maintenance
 - Internet connection via Wifi, Wired Network, 4G Modem